 Contemporary trends in art education.
-Development, selection, and organization of teaching materials and procedures towards building art curriculum on secondary levels; observation and participation.
+Curriculum development, selection and organization of materials and procedures for the secondary school.
+Field observations.
+Prerequisite: Admission to student teaching and consent of credential adviser.

 ART 486.
 Art Experiences for Exceptional Child (4) Summer Session Only